 I hope you enjoyed my review and commentary on the IC-7700.
 I have read many reviews by fellow hams over my 20+ years as a DXer and have accumulated a wealth of information and knowledge from them.
 I thank all of those who have provided such information.
 I thought I would return the favor and give a little back, especially for those who may be contemplating an IC-7700.

 I have owned the IC-7700 for over a year now, and I must admit it is the best rig I have ever owned.

 The 7700 is easy to use, ergonomially a pleasure to operate, and just does the job.
 The filtering and use of DSP design in the 7700 are the best.
 If you operate CW this is a real pleasure to operate and make the rare contact.
 It is a work horse; it just keeps on going in a contest, and will preform very well.
 The value of this rig is well worth the price.

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the ICOM IC-7700.
+We collect prices paid by real hams over the years to help you estimate the value of new a used ICOM IC-7700.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the ICOM IC-7700 might be around:
+Based on historic data, today's second-hand price of the ICOM IC-7700 is around: